 Engebretson’s Stornoway (Also sells newspapers, groceries, LPG and camping gear)

 Throughout the Highlands and the Hebrides, single track roads with passing places are common and often lead to the most interesting and remote places.
 For those not familiar with driving on single track roads it is worth looking at the advice on these websites.

 Caravan and Campervan drivers are often criticized for hindering traffic on highland roads, so please take this advice on board.

 Drivers should also be wary of livestock and wild red deer that roam free over extensive areas of unfenced grazings.
 Lambs are particularly unpredictable when they are new-born in the Spring and take heed of warning signs for cattle and deer, especially on dark nights.

 As an island community, tackling the waste generated locally and brought in by tourists is a significant challenge.
 Visitors are encouraged to bag and take as much of their waste home as is practical.
 However, we accept there are limits and waste management facilities are provided at Huisinis, Scalpay Community Centre and the Community Re-cycling Centre at Urgha (just east of Tarbert).

 Chemical Disposal Points

-The North Harris Trust does not impose charges for the use of parking areas, footpaths and picnic facilities.
+The North Harris Trust does not impose charges for the use of parking areas, footpaths and picnic facilities at most locations.
 We welcome visitors and recognise their important contribution to the local economy.
 Nonetheless, if you would like to make a contribution towards the maintenance and improvement of our visitor facilities, please make use of the donation posts distributed throughout the Estate.
 Alternatively, donations can be made via text.

 Text 5TRUST to 70460 to donate £5